break-stuff/declarative-custom-elements/dce-definition.md

 </custom-element>
 ```

+I originally preferred extending the `<template>` element, but I think Justin Fagnani highlights some really important points about the syntax in [this thread](https://discord.com/channels/767813449048260658/1359217724147892446) that demonstrates the importance of using a `<definition>` tag.

 ## Capabilities

 This initial version would be able to declaratively define and upgradable custom element that would render static markup and styles that can have an attached shadow root.